tomhillmeyer/companion-dashboard/README.md

 ## Installation
 Download the latest releases [here](https://github.com/tomhillmeyer/companion-dashboard/releases) for Mac (ARM), Mac (Intel), Linux (amd64), Linux (arm64) and Windows (x64).

-There is a TestFlight beta test for iPhone and iPad.
+There is a TestFlight beta test for iPad.
 To be added to the beta, contact me at [tom@tomhillmeyer.com](mailto:tom@tomhillmeyer.com).

 ## Example Layouts